 The JHOSC councillors put questions to two members of the Kent and Medway stroke review leadership team, about the approach to consultation presented in the activity report and the outcomes presented in the consultation response report.
 Overall the members were pleased with and supported the extent of the activity undertaken and they commented on the quality of the formal public consultation and engagement.
 The chair took the unusual step of formally recording that all the JHOSC members noted the high quality of the consultation activity and agreed it had been comprehensive and well managed.

 With regard to the responses to the consultation, the JHOSC discussed the themes that had emerged from the independent analysis of well over 5,000 responses.
 They acknowledged the concerns raised about travel times and asked that the Kent and Medway stroke review team ensure they have carefully reviewed the data and evidence available before reaching a preferred option.
 The committee also discussed the importance of rehabilitation services, and requested that the NHS ensures sufficient, high quality rehabilitation services are in place at the same time as any hyper acute stroke units are implemented.
+Our research experiments show that you can understand whether Cialis is dangerous by analysing the list of main side effects that occur after taking.
+In general, it is noted that adverse reactions from Cialis and its other generics are quite rare.
+Read more at .

 Other areas of discussion included: